The #USvsHate Process

 - Which issue from the #USvsHate site do you think students should learn about next? (e.g., stereotypes, bullying, racism, homophobia, xenophobia, Islamophobia, anti-Semitism, sexism.)
 Why?

-- How could you go deeper now, having refused “hate”?
-Is there an issue of deeper inequality or injustice in our society or your school that needs your attention?
+- Is there an issue of deeper bias or injustice in our society or your school that needs your attention?
+Do you have a specific vision for creating schools and a society where everyone is treated as equally valuable?

-- What other actions do you want to take?
+- What other actions do you want to take toward that vision?
 How could students help lead next steps?

 - (Sign up with contributing organizations for ongoing resources.)